Alexander Gordon (brewer): Brewing

 Alexander Gordon was given charge of a brewery in Aberdeen shortly after turning 18 and by 1838 he was working at the Lochnagar distillery.
 He afterwards went to a brewery in London, while his brothers went abroad to Ceylon.
 In London he founded the Messrs.
 Gordons Brewery in Caledonian Road, Islington, in 1852; he opened a second brewery as a branch of the firm in 1876 at Lyndhurst Road in Peckham.
 Gordon became wealthy from the brewery and also developed an interest in engineering.
-He retired from the company on 30 September 1891, by which time his partners were his nephews George William Gordon and Alexander Duncan Gordon, sons of his brother John.
+He retired from the company on 30 September 1891.
+By that time, his partners were his nephews George William Gordon and Alexander Duncan Gordon, sons of his brother John.
 The firm continued in business, under the name A. Gordon and Co., until the early part of the First World War during which consumption of alcohol was restricted by the Defence of the Realm Act 1914.

 Personal life

 Gordon married Elizabeth Mickle in 1844 and they did not have any children.
+They lived in a country mansion, 'Southwood' (no longer existing), in Hildenborough in Kent.
 In 1895 Gordon died, followed by his wife a few months later.
+He was buried in Highgate Cemetery in London.